WHITEPAPER

 Designers pair with Product and Dev leads early to frame problems to solve and align on constraints and scope.
 The team may choose to:

-Conduct a 90 minutes from concept to prototype ideation session where the cross-functional team quickly explores innovations and opportunities.
-This collaboration generates ideas from the Product, Engineering, Marketing, Design (PEMD) team, then leverages the designer’s unique skills to ensure the approach and prototype are on-brand and leverage best practices.
+Conduct a 90 minutes from concept to prototype ideation session where the team quickly explores innovations and opportunities.
+This collaboration helps generate ideas from the Product, Engineering, Marketing, Design (PEMD) team, then leverages the designer’s unique skills to ensure the approach and prototype are on-brand and leverage best practices.
 The goal is to start with a sound foundation and then iterate on it.

-If the work needs to address a specific requirement, they may start with an intake process to codify the team’s alignment.
+If the work needs to address a specific requirement, we can start with an intake process to codify the team’s alignment.
 This ensures the team is moving in the right direction and avoids time-consuming realignments in the middle of the design process.
-We document the team’s alignment in a 1-page UX strategy brief that documents
+We document the team’s alignment in a 1-page UX strategy brief that documents:

 The problem to solve